Many people invest to secure retirement income, others do it for a hobby, however you invest, you should have goals and a purpose for your capital.

-This is something that can only be answered by you.
+Only you can decide the best way to manage your investments..
 The cost of paying a professional to manage your assets can seem expensive and unnecessary.
 Most people can manage their portfolio by themselves, but it’s something that requires some introspection; you should be honest about whether you have the knowledge and experience needed to make the most of your investments.

-For many, paying a fee upfront to hire a trusted professional is totally worth it and can bring returns in ways bigger than if they’d done it alone.
-You could also consult a “roboadvisor” service, or an AI-based personal advisor or app that uses algorithms to help people invest.
+For many, paying a fee upfront to hire a trusted professional is totally worth it; the expertise of a professional may mean bigger returns.
+You could also consult a “robo-advisor” service, or an AI-based personal advisor or app that uses algorithms to help people invest.

 Whichever approach you choose, it’s always worth considering your personal investment style and level of expertise.
 You should also always consult your tax professional or accountant to assess your unique financial situation and how capital gains taxes from investments could impact your taxes.